 The first thing you should understand about the PMS framework is that these 3 circles are like moving parts of a whole — they can be nudged, to some extent, to form your ideal career.
 For example, if you’re in a job you’re not passionate about, you can always try to find something good about it.
 If you have a passion that doesn’t have a big market, you can look for ways to adapt your passion to the market.
 If you have no skills in what you’re pursuing, you can always build them.

 However, the circle that’s least “nudgeable” is “Passion.”
-With “Market,” there are practically no limits in who you can reach today, thanks to the internet and globalization.
+With “Market,” there are practically no limits to who you can reach today, thanks to the internet and globalization.
 With “Skills,” there’s nothing you can’t learn as long as you are willing to put in the time and effort, since human potential is basically limitless.
-However, you can’t make yourself love something if you dislike, or even hate it.
+However, you can’t make yourself love something if you dislike or even hate it.

 Hence, “Passion” is actually the most definitive part of our ideal career, and the first thing you should work on uncovering.
 Even if you turn out to have zero skills in your passion and you have no idea how to pursue it (like me when I discovered my passion), you can, at that point, start taking baby steps to build your ideal career.
 Without knowing your passion though, you would be building random skills and building yourself up a particular career to earn more money, but you could well be leading your life to the wrong place.